The three-needle bind-off is a great way to cast off live stitches, but it also joins two fabric pieces together. Read my guide.

 Three Needles Bind Off Purlwise

-You do a similar technique to the knit stitched three-needle bind off.
+A similar technique to the knit stitched three-needle bind off.

 Instead of putting your needle through the first stitch on the front needle, you bring the yarn to the front, stick the needle purlwise into the first stitch on the back needle, and then into the first stitch on the front needle.

-Then you yarn over and ‘purl two together.’
+You yarn over and ‘purl two together.’
 Continue with the bind off sequence above.

 How To Do Three Needle Bind Off In The Round